November 19, 2024

 Software Engineering

-• Benefits: In this case, AI adoption improved the efficiency of their software engineering teams, freed up engineers to focus on innovative and high-value tasks, and enhanced code quality by ensuring consistency and reducing human errors.
+• Benefits: In this case, AI business transformation improved the efficiency of their software engineering teams, freed up engineers to focus on innovative and high-value tasks, and enhanced code quality by ensuring consistency and reducing human errors.
 Arthur Hu, CTO of Lenovo’s Solutions and Services Group, commented, “Our people are already getting 10 percent improvements, and we’re seeing that increase to 15 percent as teams get better at using gen AI agents.”

 Customer Support

-• Generative AI Solution: Lenovo deployed large language model (LLM)- enhanced bots to handle customer interactions across online chat, voice, and email, managing 70 to 80 percent of interactions without human intervention.
+• Generative AI Solution: Lenovo deployed a large language model (LLM)- enhanced bots to handle customer interactions across online chat, voice, and email, managing 70 to 80 percent of interactions without human intervention.
 The bots address queries, troubleshoot issues, and provide real-time solutions.

 • Benefits: This led to significant productivity gains in call handling time and improved overall customer satisfaction by up to 10%, as Linda Yao, COO and Head of Strategy noted: “We’re seeing double-digit productivity gains on call handling time.”
 It also allowed support staff to focus on more complex customer issues, enhancing the quality of service.

-Realistic Goals for AI Solutions: The 'Ask Mercedes' Story
+Realistic Goals for AI Business Transformation: The Ask Mercedes Story

 While AI tools can automate tasks like content generation and customer interactions, they have limitations, such as hallucinations.
-It’s essential to manage expectations before AI adoption.
+It’s essential to manage expectations before AI business transformation.
 According to McKinsey, companies with effective two-way communication are four times more likely to succeed in change programs.
 Educating stakeholders and employees about AI ensures better integration and realistic goal setting, leading to more effective use of AI tools.

 For instance, IBM is setting realistic expectations with its AI solutions.
-One example is their collaboration with Mercedes-Benz to develop the 'Ask Mercedes' virtual assistant.
+One example is their collaboration with Mercedes-Benz to develop the Ask Mercedes virtual assistant.
 Mercedes-Benz needed to help drivers access information about their vehicles quickly and easily.
 Traditional car manuals are often cumbersome and underutilized, leaving drivers to guess or search for answers to common questions like "How do I turn on my rear defroster?" or "What type of fuel does this car need?"
 A lack of immediate, user-friendly support could lead to frustration and a suboptimal customer experience, especially as vehicles become more feature-rich and complex.

-To address this, Mercedes-Benz partnered with IBM to create the 'Ask Mercedes' virtual assistant, using IBM Watson conversational technology and the IBM Cloud.
+To address this, Mercedes-Benz partnered with IBM to create the “Ask Mercedes” virtual assistant, using IBM Watson conversational technology and the IBM Cloud.
 The AI-powered chatbot is designed to cover about 100 of the most commonly asked questions about Mercedes-Benz vehicles.
 It helps drivers get immediate responses through an app or via Facebook Messenger, making information accessible on multiple platforms.
 The virtual assistant answers specific queries about vehicle functionalities and provides general information about Mercedes features.
 It uses multimedia content, such as graphics or drawings, to deliver more precise answers.

 Building Trust in AI: How Microsoft Tackled Bias in Facial Recognition

 A survey shows that about one in seven respondents are either somewhat or very unlikely to trust businesses that use AI.
-This lack of trust highlights the importance of addressing ethics, data security, privacy, and bias during AI adoption.
+This lack of trust highlights the importance of addressing ethics, data security, privacy, and bias during AI business transformation.
 Understanding these challenges and implementing solid strategies to mitigate them is key for businesses to gain and maintain trust in AI solutions.

 Microsoft's approach to handling bias in their AI facial recognition systems provides a great example of building trustworthy AI.
 Microsoft’s facial recognition technology had a higher error rate for women and people with darker skin tones.
 Such biases can lead to severe consequences, including racial profiling and discrimination, eroding public trust in AI technologies.